EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 If the [WordPress Redirection plugin](https://wordpress.org/plugins/redirection/) is installed, this converter will add 404 redirects from old forum and topic URLs to the new bbPress posts.

 It does this by saving the `forums_forums.name_seo` and `forums_topics.title_seo` into WordPress post meta, and having an action on their save to use that data to build the old url, e.g. `/forum/6-forum-seo-name/`, and uses the Redirection REST API internally to add the entry pointing to `/?p=123`, so permalinks can be changed later, to a group named `bbPress`, then deletes the new meta key.

-// TODO: When the converter is set to start everything fresh, the group should be deleted

 ## Acknowledgements